 Healthcare is the largest and fastest-growing industry in the United States.
-In the Health Sciences Career Cluster, you can prepare for a career that promotes health, wellness, and diagnosis, and treats injuries and diseases.
+In the Health Sciences Career Area, you can prepare for a career that promotes health, wellness, and diagnosis, and treats injuries and diseases.

 Some careers involve working directly with people, while others involve research into diseases or collecting and formatting data and information.
 You can work in hospitals, medical or dental offices, laboratories, communities, medivac units, sports arenas, or cruise ships.

 This career area is organized into five career pathways:

 - Therapeutic services